Convert ODT to FB2

 Q: What is FB2 format?

 A: FB2 (FictionBook 2) is an XML-based e-book format developed in Russia and widely used in Russian-speaking countries.
-It stores the book content, metadata, and images in a single XML file with rich structure for chapters, annotations, and author information.
+It stores book content, metadata (author, genre, annotation), and images in a single XML file with a well-defined structure for chapters, footnotes, and citations.

 Q: Which devices and apps support FB2?

-A: FB2 is supported by many e-reader apps: FBReader (Android, iOS, Windows, Linux), CoolReader, Moon+ Reader, AlReader.
-Hardware support includes PocketBook, Onyx Boox, and some Kobo devices.
-Calibre can read and convert FB2 on desktop.
+A: FB2 is supported by many e-reader apps: FBReader (Android, iOS, Windows, Linux), CoolReader, Moon+ Reader, and AlReader.
+Hardware support includes PocketBook devices, Onyx Boox, and some Kobo models.
+Calibre can read and convert FB2 on desktop computers.

 A: Yes!
 FB2 uses UTF-8 encoding which fully supports Cyrillic and all Unicode characters.
-Russian, Ukrainian, Bulgarian, Serbian, and other Slavic language texts are preserved exactly as written in the original ODT document.
+Russian, Ukrainian, Bulgarian, Serbian, and other Slavic language texts are preserved exactly as written in the original ODT document with no encoding issues.

-Q: Why is my FB2 file larger than the ODT?
+Q: Why is the FB2 file larger than the original ODT?

-A: FB2 is an uncompressed XML file, while ODT uses ZIP compression.
-Additionally, images in FB2 are stored as base64 text which increases their size by ~33%.
-You can compress FB2 to .fb2.zip for smaller file size - most readers support this.
+A: FB2 is an uncompressed XML file, while ODT uses ZIP compression internally.
+Additionally, images in FB2 are stored as base64 text which increases their size by approximately 33%.
+You can compress FB2 to .fb2.zip format for smaller file sizes -- most readers support this variant.

-A: Yes, images are extracted from the ODT and embedded in the FB2 file as base64-encoded binary data.
-Cover images and inline images are both supported.
-JPEG and PNG formats work best.
+A: Yes, images are extracted from the ODT ZIP archive and embedded in the FB2 file as base64-encoded binary data.
+Both cover images and inline images are supported.
+JPEG and PNG formats provide the best compatibility across FB2 reading applications.

-Q: Can I edit the metadata after conversion?
+Q: Can I edit the book metadata after conversion?

-A: Yes, FB2 is a plain XML file and can be edited with any text editor.
-For easier editing, use specialized tools like FB2Edit, Fiction Book Editor, or Calibre's metadata editor to modify author, title, genre, and other fields.
+A: Yes, since FB2 is a plain XML file, you can edit it with any text editor.
+For easier editing, use specialized tools like FB2Edit, Fiction Book Editor, or Calibre's metadata editor to modify author name, book title, genre, annotation, and other metadata fields without touching the XML directly.

-A: Kindle doesn't natively support FB2.
-You'll need to convert FB2 to MOBI or AZW3 format using Calibre or our converter.
-Alternatively, use the Kindle app on Android/iOS which can open FB2 with third-party plugins.
+A: Kindle does not natively support FB2.
+You need to convert FB2 to MOBI or AZW3 format using Calibre or our converter for Kindle compatibility.
+Alternatively, install FBReader from the Kindle app store (on Fire tablets) or use the Send to Kindle feature after converting to a supported format.

-Q: What's the difference between FB2 and EPUB?
+Q: What is the difference between FB2 and EPUB?

-A: FB2 is popular in Russia/CIS with excellent Cyrillic support and rich metadata for fiction.
-EPUB is the international standard with wider device support.
-FB2 uses single XML file, EPUB uses ZIP with HTML.
-Both are good for e-books, choose based on your target audience.
+A: FB2 is popular in Russia and CIS countries with excellent fiction metadata and Cyrillic support.
+EPUB is the international standard with wider global device support.
+FB2 uses a single XML file while EPUB uses a ZIP archive with HTML files.
+Both are suitable for e-books -- choose FB2 for Russian-language audiences and EPUB for international distribution.